This site is for Canadian Healthcare Professionals.

 Have a question about Moderna vaccines?
 Browse the topics below to find the answers to some of the most frequently asked questions about placing, tracking, and receiving orders.
 If your question isn't addressed, our Customer Care Team is just a call away at 1-866-MODERNA (1-866-663-3762), or available by email at WeCare@modernatx.com.

-SPIKEVAX (COVID-19 mRNA vaccine) is indicated for active immunization against coronavirus disease 2019 (COVID-19) caused by the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) virus in individuals 6 months of age and older.
+SPIKEVAX (COVID-19 mRNA vaccine) is indicated for active immunization against coronavirus disease 2019 (COVID-19) caused by the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) virus in individuals 6 months of age and older.1

-According to NACI, COVID-19 vaccination is recommended for previously vaccinated and unvaccinated individuals at increased risk of SARS-CoV-2 infection or severe COVID-19 disease.
+According to NACI, COVID-19 vaccination is strongly recommended for previously vaccinated and unvaccinated individuals at increased risk of SARS-CoV-2 exposure or severe COVID-19 disease.2

 • acetic acid